soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 (>>=) :: m a -> (a -> m b) -> m b
 ```

-With `>>=` we can write our compilation pipeline from before in a left-to-right
+With `>>=`, we can write our compilation pipeline from before in a left-to-right
 manner, which seems to be more popular for monads:

 ```hs
 > tokenize string >>= parse >>= typecheck
 ```

-We have already met this function before when we talked about `IO`.
+We had already met this function before when we talked about `IO`.
 Yes,
 `IO` also implements the `Monad` interface.
 The monadic interface for `IO`
 helped us with creating a proper ordering of effects.